 Bryan lives with his father and his mother.
 At home, duties include caring for animals, making beds and cleaning.
 His father is employed as a laborer and his mother is employed as a laborer.

 As part of Compassion's ministry, Bryan participates in Bible class, Vacation Bible School and camp.
 He is also in high school where his performance is above average.
 Soccer, singing and walking are his favorite activities.

-Please remember Bryan in your prayers.
 Your love and support will help Bryan to receive the assistance he needs to develop his potential.
 Please pray for him.

 Project: EC-551, Rey de Reyes (King of Kings) Student Center

 Location: Los Esteros, Guayaquil, Ecuador